-Frostrow View is located in the centre of Sedbergh, sleeping 4 the apartment is ideal for holidaymakers who wish to explore the beauty of both the Lake District and Yorkshire Dales.
+Frostrow View is a first floor apartment located in the centre of Sedbergh, sleeping 4 it is ideal for holidaymakers who wish to explore the beauty of both the Lake District and Yorkshire Dales.

 Sedbergh is a quaint town on the fringe of both the Lake District and Yorkshire Dales.
 It nestles at the foot of the spectacular Howgill Fells and has become increasingly popular for walkers.
 The town also offers a marvellous choice of restaurants, pubs, craft and book shops.
 Breathtaking scenery can be experienced on both hilltop and riverside footpaths starting from the town and the famous Cautley Spout Waterfall is close by, forming a series of spectacular falls alongside which you can walk as you take in the beautiful surroundings.